USS Wasp (CV-18): 1966–1967

 On 24 January 1966, Wasp departed Boston for fleet exercises off Puerto Rico.
 En route, heavy seas and high winds caused structural damage to the carrier.
 She put into Roosevelt Roads, Puerto Rico, on 1 February to determine the extent of her damages and effect as much repair as possible.
 Engineers flown from Boston decided that the ship could cease "Springboard" operations early and return to Boston.
 The ship conducted limited antisubmarine operations from 6–8 February prior to leaving the area.
 She arrived at Boston on 18 February and was placed in restricted availability until 7 March, when her repair work was completed.
 Wasp joined in exercises in the Narragansett Bay operating areas.
 While the carrier was carrying out this duty, a television film crew from the National Broadcasting Company was flown to Wasp on 21 March and stayed on the ship during the remainder of her period at sea, filming material for a special color television show to be presented on Armed Forces Day.

 The carrier returned to Boston on 24 March 1966 and was moored there until 11 April.
 On 27 March, Doctor Ernst Lemberger, the Austrian Ambassador to the United States, visited the ship.
 On 18 April, the ship embarked several guests of the Secretary of the Navy and set courses for Guantanamo Bay, Cuba.
 She returned to Boston on 6 May.

 A week later, the veteran flattop sailed to take part in the recovery of the Gemini IX spacecraft.
 Embarked in Wasp were some 66 persons from NASA, the television industry, media personnel, an underwater demolition recovery team, and a Defense Department medical team.
 On 6 June, she recovered astronauts Lt.
-Col. Thomas P. Stafford and Lieutenant Commander Eugene Cernan and flew them to Cape Kennedy.
+Col. Thomas P. Stafford and LCDR Eugene Cernan and flew them to Cape Kennedy.
 Wasp returned their capsule to Boston.

 Wasp participated in ASWEX III, an antisubmarine exercise which lasted from 20 June through 1 July 1966.
 She spent the next 25 days in port at Boston for upkeep.
 On the 25th, the carrier got underway for ASWEX IV.
 During this exercise, the Soviet intelligence collection vessel, Agi Traverz, entered the operation area, necessitating a suspension of the operation and eventual repositioning of forces.
 The exercise was terminated on 5 August.
 She then conducted a dependents' day cruise on 8–9 August, and orientation cruises on 10, 11, and 22 August.
 After a two-day visit to New York, Wasp arrived in Boston on 1 September and underwent upkeep until 19 September.
 From that day to 4 October, she conducted hunter/killer operations with the Royal Canadian Navy aircraft embarked.